+On our self-guided walking tour, we spend an average of 12 euros per person.
 We saved 250€ by visiting chocolate shops on our own and we got to try as many chocolates as we wanted to in each place.
 It was a very fun way to spend the day, although I do have to say that for several days afterwards none of us wanted to see another piece of chocolate.
 But that didn’t last long.

 So hopefully if you want to tour Brussels, eat lots of chocolate, but not spend a fortune, our walking tour helps you out.
 Cheers!

 We stayed at the Pullman Brussels Centre Midi.
 It is located next to one of the main Brussels train stations.
 If you plan on traveling by train, this location is brilliant.
 In just 5 minutes we could be standing at the train platform, perfect for day trips to Bruges and Ghent and for traveling to/from Paris and Amsterdam, among other cities.
 From this hotel, it takes just 10 minutes by tram to get to Grand Place.
 This is a modern hotel, the WiFi works very well and the rooms are large.
 My only complaint is that our rooms felt very warm.
 There must have been something wrong with the heating unit.
 Once we were moved to a new room we were much more comfortable.